Select Page

 Supplements: What’s Really in Those Capsules

-Many supplements contain hidden phosphates that can significantly impact kidney function.
+Some supplements contain hidden phosphates, which may be a concern for individuals managing kidney health.
 A standard calcium supplement might include dicalcium phosphate as a binding agent, adding 40-60mg of phosphorus per tablet.
 Even basic multivitamins often contain mineral forms that your kidneys must work harder to process.

 Common supplements that need careful attention include calcium tablets (often bound with phosphates), vitamin D supplements (may contain problematic mineral binders), and protein powders (frequently high in hidden phosphates).
-When choosing supplements, look for those specifically formulated for kidney health, and always check with your healthcare provider about proper timing and dosage.
+Always consult your healthcare provider before taking supplements, as individual needs vary.

 The Beverage Mineral Mystery